shakad72/group-7-gc/use-cases/use-case-19.md

 ## Preconditions

-- The system has access to a reliable dataset containing information about capital cities and their populations.
+- We know the region.
+The system has access to a reliable dataset containing information about capital cities and their populations.
-- The user specifies the region for which they want to retrieve the list of capital cities.

 ## Success End Condition

-The user receives a sorted list of all capital cities within the specified region, organized by population from largest to smallest.
+A report with a sorted list of all capital cities within the specified region, organized by population from largest to smallest is produced.

 ## Failed End Condition

-The user does not receive the sorted list of capital cities due to errors in data retrieval or if the dataset is unavailable.
+No report is produced.

 ## Primary Actor

-User
+Clerical User

 ## Trigger